Yuragy/P2P-Worm/readme.md

 ##  Extensibility

-The project is **under active development**—expect new techniques, transports, and evasions.
+The project is under active development—expect new techniques, transports, and evasions.
 Feel free to open issues or pull requests!

 ```mermaid